cometchat-pro-tutorials/slack-clone/README.md

 This chat app was built with create-react-app boiler plate.

-> To know more about Webpack, visit Webpack official documentation : [HERE](https://webpack.js.org/concepts/)

 Please change `appId` and `apiKey` in _src/settings.js_ to the provided credentials.